novoalab/epitranscriptomic_fingerprinting/README.md

 ## General Description
-The scripts used in the manuscript 'Epitranscriptomic fingerprinting reveals tissue-of-origin and tumor signatures'
+The scripts used in the manuscript 'Epitranscriptomic fingerprinting reveals tissue-of-origin and tumor-specific signatures'

 ## Analysis of the Data